Connor Trinneer

 Connor Wyatt Trinneer (born March 19, 1969) is an American film, stage, and television actor.
-He is best known for his roles as Charles "Trip" Tucker III on Star Trek: Enterprise, Michael on the series Stargate Atlantis, and Professor Moynihan on the web series Guilty Party Japan.
+He is best known for his roles as Charles "Trip" Tucker III on Star Trek: Enterprise, Michael on the series Stargate Atlantis, and Professor Moynihan on the web series Guilty Party.

 Early life

 Trinneer was born on March 19, 1969, in Walla Walla, Washington, but spent many years in Kelso, Washington, where he attended elementary and middle schools, and then Kelso High School.
 He attended Pacific Lutheran University in Parkland where he played college football.
 He graduated with a Bachelor of Fine Arts degree in acting, then obtained a Master of Fine Arts degree from University of Missouri-Kansas City.

 Career

 Trinneer first came to attention in Arcadia at the Huntington Theater Company in Boston.
 Much of his work has been in theater, specifically a long association with the Circle X Theatre Company in Hollywood.

 He has had several guest-starring roles on television, including One Life to Live, Sliders, and Touched by an Angel.
 He also had a significant role in the TV adaptation of A.R.
 Gurney's Far East, playing the conflicted gay officer Bob Munger.

 In 2001, Trinneer auditioned for Star Trek: Enterprise.
 At the time, he did not follow science fiction and was unaware of the franchise's significance.
 He said that he gained the role of Tucker through sheer luck, as he anticipated that more than a hundred actors would audition for the part.
 During the audition, he had only seven script pages on which to base his performance, and was told only that the character originated from the southern United States.

+Trinneer starred as Tucker in all 98 episodes of Enterprise across its four seasons and was nominated twice for the Saturn Award for Best Supporting Actor in 2002 and 2003 for his performance.

-After the cancellation of Enterprise, Trinneer returned to guest-star roles on series such as Terminator: The Sarah Connor Chronicles, 24 and a recurring role as the Wraith Michael in Stargate Atlantis.
+After the cancellation of Enterprise in 2005, Trinneer returned to guest-star roles on series such as Terminator: The Sarah Connor Chronicles, 24 and a recurring role as the Wraith Michael in Stargate Atlantis.

 Trinneer attended the GO3 Electronic and Entertainment Expo in Perth, Western Australia, and appeared with fellow Stargate Atlantis co-star David Nykl on the 2009 Channel Seven Perth Telethon.

+From 2022-2024, he was the co-host of the podcast The Shuttlepod Show with his Enterprise co-star Dominic Keating.
+In April 2024, after leaving The Shuttlepod Show, Keating and Trinneer announced their new podcast The D-Con Chamber.

+In 2023 Trinneer reprised the role of Trip Tucker in Holograms, All the Way Down an episode of the animated web series Star Trek: Very Short Treks made to celebrate the franchise’s 50th anniversary.